One man's treasure is another's trash.

 - On Jimmy Two-Shoes, Beezy bribes Heloise with a box filled with gold.
 She happily accepts it...so she can have the box it comes in.

-- Zigzaged during the episode "Just for Sidekicks" as initially, Spike the dragon is using gems as ingredients for a cake, which he ends up eating before finishing said cake.
-So to gather more, he offers his services as a pet keeper for his pony friends, who pay him in gems of sizes between a brick and a needle.
-Through the episode, some gems are used to pay a few things, and turns out the big ones were barely worth enough to pay for some train tickets and a tray of donuts, while the smallest, needle-like gem was worth enough to buy a huge machine used to groom pets.
+- Zigzaged during the episode "Just for Sidekicks" as initially, Spike the dragon is using gems as ingredients for a cake, and he ends up eating his stash before finishing said cake.
+So, to gather more, he offers his services as a pet keeper for his pony friends, who pay him in gems of varying sizes between a brick and a needle.
+Throughout the episode, Spike has to pawn off the gems to pay for various things he and the pets break.
+The larger gems are used for buying fairly common things, (train tickets, a tray of donuts) , and the largest of them all is simply used as something to throw in a critical situation as if it were just a plain old rock.
+Meanwhile, that small needle-thin gem turns out to be worth enough to buy a huge, industrial-sized drying machine.

 - In Freakazoid!, Jeepers created a watch that could turn beavers into gold.
 But there's very little call for gold beavers, so he ends up with a closet full of them.